AardhynLavender/Quiz-API/README.md

 ### Seeding

 If you want to seed collections, add a file to a Github Gist, and specify the filename as a seed pool in the `seed` section of a `Crud Interface`.
-You can choose what users are able to access the seed route too.
+You can choose what roles are able to access the seed route too.

 #### API